gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 ![](/images/ltr-precision-at-2.png){:.align-center}

-Thus, we can calculate the precision score for all K values.
+Thus, we can calculate the precision score for all k values.

 |k|1|2|3|4|5|
 |---|---|---|---|---|---|
 |**Precision@k**|$$\frac{1}{1}=1$$|$$\frac{1}{2}=0.5$$|$$\frac{2}{3}=0.67$$|$$\frac{2}{4}=0.5$$|$$\frac{3}{5}=0.6$$|

-A drawback of this method is that it doesn't consider the position of the relevant items.
+A limitation of precision@k is that it doesn't consider the position of the relevant items.
 Consider two models A and B that have the same number of relevant results i.e. 3 out of 5.

 For model A, the first three items were relevant, while for model B, the last three items were relevant.
 Precision@5 would be the same for both of these models even though model A is better.